Brough Superior Club gets a diamond jubilee of a drenching

 Looking at these photographs you might be excused for thinking that Brough Superiors are ten a penny.
 Not so.
 They are valued in the tens of thousands and, in some cases, the hundreds of thousands.
 Pushing your Brough through the waterlogged grounds of Middle Aston Hall may look a bit mucky.
 But this is a true case of where there's muck, there's brass.

 Disclaimer: Any Brough Superior Club members who happen across this page will rapidly conclude that I don't have a clue what I'm talking about.
 The devil is in the detail when it comes to Brough lore.
-I plead ignorance and submit that the average Macfilos reader (with the honourable exception of my old mate Don Morley) doesn't have much of a clue about George Brough and all his works.
+I plead ignorance and submit that the average Macfilos reader (with the honourable exceptions of my old mates Don Morley and Nick Jeffery) doesn't have much of a clue about George Brough and all his works.
 Remember, this is a photographic site, not a motorcycle blog of record.
 However, if you spot any factual errors let me know and I will put them right.